twidi/streamdeckfs/README.md

 #### Event "ON_START"

 When a key is displayed, the `ON_START` command is executed.
-And if it still runs when the key stops to be displayed (at the end of the `streamdeckify` program or when you change page), the command will be terminated.
+And if it still runs when the key stops to be displayed (when `streamdeckify` ends or when you change page), the command will be terminated.
 It can be used, for example, to start a script that will periodically fetch some information and update a key, like the temperature of your CPU, the title of the current Spotify song, etc.

-If the program must still run when the key stops to be displayed, it can be "detached" (and in this case, it will not even be stopped when the `streamdeckify` program ends)
+If the command must still run when the key stops to be displayed, it can be "detached" (and in this case, it will not even be stopped when `streamdeckify` ends)

 #### Event "ON_PRESS"

 When a key is pressed (note that we have a different event for "press" and "release"), the `ON_PRESS` command is executed.
 Among the configuration options, it's possible to run the command only if the key is pressed more, or less, than a specific period; it can be repeated if pressed long enough, etc.

-Same as for the `ON_START` event, the program, if it still runs when the key stops being displayed, will be terminated, except if the `detach` option is set.
+Same as for the `ON_START` event, the command, if it still runs when the key stops being displayed, will be terminated, except if the `detach` option is set.

 #### Event "ON_RELEASE"